 Difference between Working Capital Policies and Working Capital Financing Strategies

-Based on the attitude of the finance manager towards risk, profitability and liquidity, the working capital policies can be divided into following three types.
+Based on the attitude of the finance manager towards risk, profitability, and liquidity, the working capital policies can be divided into the following three types.

-In restricted policy, the estimation of current assets for achieving targeted revenue is done very aggressively without considering for any contingencies and provisions for any unforeseen event.
+In restricted policy, the estimation of current assets for achieving targeted revenue is done very aggressively without considering any contingencies and provisions for any unforeseen event.
 After deciding, these policies are forcefully implemented in the organization without tolerating any deviations.
-In the diagram, point R represents the restricted policy which attains the same level of revenues with lowest current assets.
+In the diagram, point R represents the restricted policy that attains the same revenues level with the lowest current assets.

-Adopting this policy would result in an advantage of the lower working capital requirement due to the lower level of current assets.
-This saves the interest cost to the company and which in turn produces higher profitability i.e. higher return on investment (ROI).
-On the other hand, there is the disadvantage in the form of high risk due to very aggressive policy.
-That is why; it is also called as aggressive working capital policy.
+Adopting this policy would benefit the lower working capital requirement due to the lower level of current assets.
+This saves the interest cost to the company, which produces higher profitability, i.e., higher return on investment (ROI).
+On the other hand, there is a disadvantage in the form of high risk due to a very aggressive policy.
+That is why; it is also called an aggressive working capital policy.

-Relaxed policy is just the opposite of restricted policy.
-In this policy, the estimation of current assets for achieving the targeted revenue is prepared after careful consideration of uncertain events such as seasonal fluctuations, a sudden change in the level of activities or sales etc. After the reasonable estimates also, a cushion to avoid any unforeseen circumstances is left to avoid the maximum possible risk.
-In the diagram, it represents the point Rx which uses the highest level of current assets for achieving the same level of sales.
+The relaxed policy is just the opposite of a restricted policy.
+In this policy, the estimation of current assets for achieving the targeted revenue is prepared after carefully considering uncertain events such as seasonal fluctuations, a sudden change in the level of activities or sales, etc. After the reasonable estimates, a cushion to avoid unforeseen circumstances is left to prevent the maximum possible risk.
+The diagram represents the point Rx which uses the highest level of current assets for achieving the same level of sales.

-The companies having relaxed working capital policies assume an advantage of almost no risk or low risk.
+Companies with relaxed working capital policies assume the advantage of almost no risk or low risk.
 This policy guarantees the entrepreneur of the smooth functioning of the operating cycle.
 We know that earnings are more important than higher earnings.
-On the other hand, there is a disadvantage of lower return on investment because higher investment in the current assets attracts higher interest cost which in turn reduces profitability.
-Because of its conservative nature, this policy is also called as conservative working capital policy.
+On the other hand, there is a disadvantage of lower return on investment because higher investment in the current assets attracts higher interest costs, reducing profitability.
+Because of its conservative nature, this policy is also called a conservative working capital policy.

-Moderate policy is a balance between the two policies i.e. restricted and relaxed.
-It assumes characteristics of the both the policies.
-To strike a balance, moderate policy assumes risk which is lower than restricted and higher than conservative.
-In profitability front also, it lies between the two.
+The moderate policy balances the two policies, i.e., restricted and relaxed.
+It assumes the characteristics of both policies.
+To strike a balance, moderate policy assumes the risk to be lower than restricted and higher than conservative.
+In the profitability front also, it lies between the two.